Login

 We, the members of the Governing Body, are extremely proud of our successful small school and encourage any enquiries.

 The school was originally founded in 1811 and there are strong links with the Oxford Diocese.
-It opened officially in 1841 and now consists of the original school building which is currently used as a hall, and a more modern block which houses the classrooms, library and offices.
+It opened officially in 1811 and now consists of the original school building which is currently used as a hall, and a more modern block which houses the classrooms, library and offices.
 Our light airy classrooms are very well resourced with the latest technology for learning including interactive whiteboards in each classroom area.
-We are very fortunate to have wonderful outdoor facilities with an extensive activity area, a Sensory Garden and a large secure playing field.
+We are very fortunate to have wonderful outdoor facilities with an extensive activity area, The Riverbank wellbeing space and a large secure playing field.

 The school has a reputation for high levels of achievement and attainment, with standards consistently above national and local averages.